DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 User authentication obviously requires a login-and-consent user experience.

 For this proxy, the login-and-consent app is bundled within this API Proxy.
-(For the curious, it's deployed as a nodejs app, packaged as a hosted target, for a separate proxy endpoint) Having the login experience bundled in the proxy makes it super easy to demonstrate 3-legged OAuthV2 with PKCE in Apigee Edge.
+For this demonstration, it's implemented in nodejs, packaged as a hosted target, on a separate proxy endpoint.
+Having the login experience contained within the proxy bundle makes it super easy to demonstrate 3-legged OAuthV2 with PKCE in Apigee Edge.
 You won't do this in a production system.

+In a production system, you could use a hosted target to host the login-and-consent experience, but it would need to connect to a proper identity provider.

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

 ## The Basics of the Code Verifier and Challenge